incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 ### Deterministic Builds and "It Works on My Machine" Conundrum

 Imagine you are using `foo` with version `^6.2.8` and you run `npm install`.
-By default, npm installs the latest `6.2.9`.
-Once this code is committed and another developer from the team checks out the code, and executes `npm install`.
-This time it might install `6.2.10` because `^` will always check for the latest non-major version.
+By default, npm installs the latest version, `6.2.9`.
+Once this code is committed, another developer from the team can check out the code.
+He or she executes `npm install`.
+But this time it will install `6.2.10` because `^` always check for the latest non-major version.

 In the ideal world, `6.2.9` and `6.2.10` should be compatible, but in the real world, it is not the case.
 The discrepancies can break your build.
 Worse, it might work in your machine but break the production.